roshho/ESP32-spaceship-game/README.md

 ## 📋 Instructions for Setup

 To run this on your own, have at least 2 people take the code in espaceteam.ino, which is in the espaceteam folder, and upload it to an LILYGO TTGO ESP32 board via Arduino IDE.
+Then, call out tasks to each other, while the other players fulfill those tasks!